 Tai Calon's business activities, its current financial position, and factors likely to affect its future development are set out within the strategic report.
-Tai Calon has in place long term debt facilities which provide adequate resources to finance committed reinvestment and development programmes, along with the day to day operations.
-Tai Calon also has a long-term business plan which shows that it is able to service these debt facilities whilst continuing to comply with lenders' covenants.
+Tai Ca on has in place long term debt facilities which provide adequate resources to finance committed reinvestment and development programmes, along with the day-to-day operations.
+Tai Ca on also has a long-term business plan which shows that it can service these debt facilities whilst continuing to comply with lenders' covenants.